jinghuazhao/HbF/README.md

 ## +/- 1Mb windows

 Results are in tsv format of named cohorts.

-## cis pQTLs

-A lookup of cis pQTLs is made into `cis.log`.
+When M=0, we have another version of direct lookup.

-More study/region meta-data are explored.
-In particular, colocalisation analysis is done to account for regional associations.
+* It is to be done formally for regional associations.